ianlienfa/Library-Detector-GTV/README.md

 This is a tool to evaluate how good a evalutor extension is Current feature includes:
 - Dynamically insertion of cdn dependencies
-- nodeJS dependencies can be specified in package.json and will only be count into ground truth if used
 - Generation of site that uses the specified dependencies in package.json and dep-option.json
+- NodeJS dependencies can be specified in package.json and will only be count into ground truth if used

 # Setup
 ```
-# this sets up the dependecies for this codebase
+# This sets up the dependecies for this codebase
 bash setup.sh
 ```